seanaujong/software-engineering-prep/discrete-math/rosen/1-foundations-logic-proofs/2-applications-of-propositional-logic.md

 Finally,

-- $q \implies \neg p$ - "The automated reply cannot be sent when the file system is full"
+- $q \Rightarrow \neg p$ - "The automated reply cannot be sent when the file system is full"

 ---